Saturday, October 12, 2024

 I don't think so.
 They're not worth getting out of bed.
 What is worth getting out of bed is satisfying your soul.
 So you might as well just vote your conscience or even your feelings, which will show up in the official results, and suggest to everyone the kinds of things YOU would like to see, and which your votes might be on offer for.
 Will that change anything?
 Probably not, but it probably wouldn't anyway, and it could make you feel better, and less dissociated, more connected with your real feelings, which is one of the big things we need to fight for today.

-Now I personally believe the Chamberlain & Rothschild 1980 estimate is far too generous in cases where there is are strong pre-existing political alignments.
+Now I personally believe the Chamberlain & Rothschild 1980 estimate is far too generous in cases where there is are strong pre-existing political alignments and correlations.
 I personally felt the probability of casting a decisive vote in the Presidential election in Texas to be more like 1 in a quadrillion because of the low probability of the Texas of today going to 50% for a Democrat.
-It's not random, it's strongly aligned to Republicans.
+It's not random, it's strongly aligned to Republicans, right now and for the foreseeable future.

 I think any useful look at these things has to include the 'prevailing winds' of existing political biases.
 So I start from some vote, which could be the vote of 2016 (which didn't follow a pandemic so I think is more representative).
 Trump won that election by in Texas by about 800,000 votes out of about 9,000,000 votes cast.